robinweser/fela/packages/fela-monolithic/README.md

 }
 ```

-If you use it together with `createComponent` from `react-fela`, `preact-fela` or `inferno-fela`, it will also add the component type or displayName to the rule. e.g.
+If you use it together with `createComponent` or `connect` from `react-fela`, `preact-fela` or `inferno-fela`, it will also add the component type or displayName to the rule. e.g.

 ```javascript
 import { createComponent } from 'react-fela'